How Anxious Am I? Take This Anxiety Self-Assessment

 What are the common symptoms of anxiety?

-There are many signs and common symptoms to be on the lookout for if you think you are experiencing anxiety:
+There are many common symptoms to be on the lookout for if you think you are experiencing anxiety:

 • Inability to control worrying